SRGSSR/rts-development-guidelines/docs/guides/CONTRIBUTING_GUIDE.md

 ## Adding Contributing guidelines

-Add a file called `CONTRIBUTING.md` to your repository with the text you wrote.
+Add a file called `CONTRIBUTING.md` to the root of your repository, the `docs` folder, or the `.github` folder, with the text you wrote.
 GitHub automatically adds a link to this file in the _About_ section of your repository homepage.